Skip to game

 Bristol

 Eight fans of three cards plus three reserve piles.
-Build foundations Ace through King by suit, with tableau building down by any suit.
-Kings can never move from the tableau to another column.
-A flexible single-deck patience that rewards careful sequencing.
+Foundations build Ace-to-King by suit, tableau builds down by any suit.
+Kings can't move from tableau to another column.

 Win rate: ~25–35% · 1 deck · 8 fans + 3 reserves · Down, any suit